 He carefully removed the Black Arrow from his quiver… nock… draw… aim… loose…

-The arrow flew straight into a space in the dragon’s chest that was missing a protective scale.
+The arrow flew straight into the dragon’s chest through a space that was missing a protective scale.
 The shaft drove deep into the dragon’s heart.
 The dead beast fell from the sky.

 Victory thrives on preparation